TacoJS/tacojs.github.io/_meetups/2016-august.md

     title: "Introductions"
   - time: 19:15:00
     type: talk
-    track: creative
+    track: technical
-    title: "TBD"
+    title: "Unleashing JavaScript with NodeJS and Electron"
-    author: "TacoJS"
+    author: "Mike"
-    twitter: "tacojs"
+    twitter: "m1ketardy"
-    description: "Want to give a talk?
-Check out the talks page and get in touch with us!"
+    description: "In this talk I'll introduce Electron and how it can be served with NodeJS.
+I’ll share my own experience with Electron and show some really cool applications."
-    emoji: "💓"
+    emoji: "🎢"
   - time: 19:30:00
     type: talk
     track: technical